davidsondefaria/DataModelingPostgres-Udacity1/README.md

 # Introduction

-This project is part of Udemy's Data Engineering Course.
+This project is part of Udacity's Data Engineering Course.

-The code was written along the lines of the default Jupyter notebook workspace provided by Udemy.
+The code was written along the lines of the default Jupyter notebook workspace provided by Udacity.

 Author: [Davidson de Faria](https://github.com/davidsondefaria)